alper/alpernl/content/posts/friendlier-and-more-open-government-data/index.md

 Both sites are completely standards based.
 As an experiment I wrote both in a conservative form of HTML5 (and [validated that](http://html5.validator.nu/)) partly out of curiosity to see how it would turn out and partly because I think that our current Dutch industry standard XHTML is a dead end.

 Added to that I have sprinkled in some [microformats](http://microformats.org) in places where it was obvious to do so (e.g. school addresses).
-The notion that it takes significant extra time to add microformats to a project is absurd ((Client: “Yeah, you can do that when you have time to spare.”)) and these days [the advantages of adding](http://twitpic.com/84b7d?also=hReview-aggregate-in-Google-search-results) them keep piling up.
+The notion that it takes significant extra time to add microformats to a project is absurd [^3] and these days [the advantages of adding](http://twitpic.com/84b7d?also=hReview-aggregate-in-Google-search-results) them keep piling up.

 Yes, it takes some effort to learn to use standards and microformats properly, but once learned I think it actually takes more effort not to use them.